 Reading, writing, and other communication in science requires the use of unique vocabulary.
 Teachers need to understand how to make this vocabulary accessible to students and how to have them consistently use it in authentic contexts.
 Part of disciplinary literacy instruction in science is supporting students in being able to communicate like scientists, which means they need to use the language of science.
-As detailed in this research-based report from STEM Teaching Tools, you should NOT front load vocabulary and have vocabulary tests, but to support students in learning proper terms as they make sense of phenomena and solve problems.
+As detailed in this research-based report from STEM Teaching Tools, you should NOT front load vocabulary and have vocabulary tests, but support students in learning proper terms as they make sense of phenomena and solve problems.
 Care also has to be taken with vocabulary as students can hide a lack of understanding behind using vocabulary words.

 In this brief video-based module, Kevin Anderson narrates a presentation created by Thersea Burzynski, CESA 10 science consultant and Title I Director.
 The presentation discusses the importance of and ideas for effective vocabulary instruction in science.
 Below the video player you will find further resources including:

 - Professional Learning Suggestions and Resources - links to the video transcript and questions, as well as links to further resources mentioned in the video.